 4. Where to stay?

 In the city center or nearby.
-I lived on Podmaniczky st. and walked to all places mentioned in this article.
-A flat on Airbnb approximately will cost 15,000 HUF ($50 USD) per night.
-If you prefer hotels or hostels, then I recommend you to check HotelsCombined.
+I lived on Podmaniczky St. and could easily walk to all the places we’ve mentioned above.
+A flat on Airbnb costs approximately HUF 15,000 ($42) per night.
+If you prefer hotels or hostels, then we recommend you to check HotelsCombined.

 5. When is the best time to visit Budapest?

-As in many other cities, spring is the season when Budapest in its beauty.
-But summer season and Christmas time should be taken in consideration as well.
-I visited Budapest in November, the greyest season, and have no regrets at all!
-It’s great if you can come to Budapest during the 7-day festival Sziget in summer.
+As in many other cities, spring is the season when Budapest starts to bloom, in every way possible: from the literal blooming flowers to tourist attractions, restaurants and cafes putting out the new and exciting deals.
+But summer season (made popular by the world-renowned week-long Sziget Festival) and Christmas time (with it’s unavoidable cheer of Christmas markets) should be taken into consideration as well.
+Personally, we visited Budapest in November, the grayest season, and have no regrets at all!
+No matter the season, you will have plenty of interesting things to experience in this majestic city!

 6. What are the general prices in Budapest?